Canadian Volunteers: Raid on Saint David's

 On 22 July 1814, Joseph Willcocks led 200-300 men, including American dragoons, in a surprise raid on Saint David's where there were four Canadian militiamen.
 Willcocks was the only Canadian in this force.
 They surrounded the house where the Canadian militiamen were staying but the Canadians fired muskets through the windows, killing one American dragoon and wounding a few horses.
 They fought on until the American dragoon Captain Harrison stepped forward into the open and persuaded them to surrender.
 Willcocks and his fellow American raiders destroyed their house and withdrew to American territory with their four prisoners.

-Battle of Lundy’s Lane
+Battle of Lundy's Lane

 The Canadian Volunteers fought at the Battle of Lundy's Lane.
 After this battle, the depleted Americans withdrew to Fort Erie.

 Siege of Fort Erie

 During the ensuing Siege of Fort Erie, Brigadier General Porter departed for three weeks to recruit fresh volunteers from the militia, and Lieutenant Colonel Willcocks assumed command of his brigade.
-He clashed with the New York militia contingent and on 4 September, he declined to take command of an attack by the brigade against a British siege battery.
-He accompanied the attack as a volunteer instead.
-The sortie resulted in a fight lasting six hours, until it was brought to a halt by a thunderstorm.
-During the fighting, Willcocks was shot in the chest and killed.
+On September 4, 1814, during the Siege of Fort Erie.
+Joseph Willocks led a sortie against a British battery.
+After 6 hours of fighting, the sortie force under Joseph Wilocks withdrew after Joseph got shot in the chest and killed.
 Abraham Markle succeeded to command of the Canadian Volunteers.